CharlesYang030/MTA/README.md

 ---

 ### Acknowledgement
-FCLL is inspired by CLIP and MoCo, simultaneously relies on resources from BLIP and BabelNet.
+MTA is an enhanced version of [FCLL](https://github.com/CharlesYang030/FCLL) and is inspired by [CLIP](https://github.com/openai/CLIP) and [MoCo](https://github.com/facebookresearch/moco), simultaneously relies on resources from [BLIP](https://github.com/salesforce/BLIP) and [BabelNet](https://babelnet.org/).
 The original authors and their open-sourcing are appreciated.